insertokername/custom-authlib/docs/oauth/2/intro.rst

 Grant Types
 -----------

-.. module:: authlib.oauth2.rfc6749.grants
+.. module:: insertokname-authlib.oauth2.rfc6749.grants
     :noindex:

 Authorization server MAY supports several **grant types** during the **authorization**, step 1 and 2.
 A grant type defines a way of how the authorization server will verify the request and issue the token.

-There are lots of built-in grant types in Authlib, including:
+There are lots of built-in grant types in insertokname-authlib, including:

 - :class:`AuthorizationCodeGrant`
 - :class:`ImplicitGrant`